Where to Stay for Brisbane 2032

 Football preliminaries at North Queensland Stadium.
 The Ardo Hotel Townsville is a newer upscale option.

-The single most useful thing you can do is decide your sport priorities now and watch for official ticketing-and-accommodation packages from the IOC and Brisbane 2032 organising committee.
+The single most useful thing you can do is decide your sport priorities now and watch for official ticketing-and-accommodation packages from the IOC and Brisbane 2032.

 01